lordtecnetos/vx/README.md

   # minimum command, extracts all attachments from one video
   $ vx attachments video.mkv

   # or, from multiple files
   $ vx attachments *.mkv

   # extracts all attachments from video1 and video2
   $ vx attachments video1.mkv video2.mkv

-  # extracts all attachments from the files with 'mkv' extension in current directory to attachments directory
+  # extracts all attachments from files with 'mkv' extension in current directory to default directory 'attachments'
   $ vx attachments *.mkv --dir

   # extracts all attachments from video to ~/Downloads directory